Work with variables

 While setting a string type variable, if you encounter a mismatch between Set variable and To value, an error message and Fix type mismatch button appears.
 Select the button to have Copilot Studio automatically generate a Power Fx formula that resolves the mismatch.

-Screenshot showing the use of a literal value for a variable named productName.
+Screenshot showing the use of a literal value for a variable input parameter named productName.

 The node attempts to interpret literal values as a string, a number, or a Boolean.
 For example, 123 is interpreted as a number.
 If you want it to be interpreted as a string value instead, you can wrap the value in double quotes, like this: "123".

-For some scenarios, or where you're using more complex types, use a Power Fx formula to set a specific type.
+For some scenarios (for example, scenarios using complex types), you might need to use a Power Fx formula to set a specific type.

 Use environment variables for Azure Key Vault secrets

 An environment variable can reference a secret in the Key Vault.
-This is a special case of environment variables with unique considerations.
+Secret environment variables are a special case of environment variables with unique considerations.

 1. Assign the Key Vault Secrets User role to the Microsoft Virtual Agents Service application.